Marko-What/PHP-Parser-Store-Create-Populate/README.md

                                             Store, Create and Populate

-Pass the resource/address to the function to fetch the result existed eleswhere on a resource.
+Pass the resource/address to the function to fetch the result existed elsewhere on a resource.
 Store the data in an associative array of values.

 Iterate through the array of values execute a function to store the values into a database.